mitchjeitani/catacomb/README.md

 ```
 Usage: catacomb [OPTIONS] COMMAND [ARGS]...

   For handling the tombs within your catacomb.
+Add the flags -h or --help to
+  any of the commands for more information, e.g. catacomb COMMAND -h.

 Options:
   -h, --help  Show this message and exit.